 The DNREC Floodplain Management Program works with FEMA to improve the accuracy of Flood Insurance Rate Maps, which were originally created in the 1970s, and to provide technical support pertaining to flood risk.

 FEMA maps floodplains in the United States as part of the National Flood Insurance Program (NFIP).
-It uses these maps, called Flood Insurance Rate Maps (FIRMs), to set flood insurance rates.
+It uses these maps, called Flood Insurance Rate Maps (FIRMs), to delineate low, moderate, and high flood risk areas and to establish where the mandatory flood insurance purchase requirement applies.
 Communities and local governments use them to manage flood risk.
 The maps are updated when there are changes in a watershed or stream or when better data or modeling is available.

 DNREC works closely with FEMA, as a Cooperating Technical Partner, on projects to update Flood Insurance Rate Maps when new data are available or when changes on the ground occur that might affect the potential and course of flooding.

 The FEMA Cooperating Technical Partners (CTP) Program is an innovative approach to creating partnerships between FEMA and participating NFIP communities, regional agencies, state agencies, tribes and universities that have the interest and capability to become more active participants in the FEMA flood hazard mapping program.
 DNREC has a CTP agreement with FEMA which facilitates flood risk management activities including floodplain mapping.

 The Delaware Flood Planning Tool offers an interactive, online map to help research flood risk for properties in Delaware.
 It is designed to help floodplain managers, insurance agents, developers, real estate agents, engineers, surveyors, local planners and citizens make informed decisions about the degree of flood risk for a specific area or property.